markeyser/version-control-for-data-scientists/Implementing-Git-in-Data-Science.md

 - [Implementing-git-in-data-science](https://towardsdatascience.com/implementing-git-in-data-science-11528f0fb4a7)

-## Approaches to deal with data and version control
+## Approaches to deal with data and version control - Data Versioning

 Using Git for manage your code is a must.
 But also, you should able to track your data.
 There are different new approaches to this specific issue in Data Science projects.